-The local Council Tax Reduction Scheme has replaced Council Tax Benefit.
+From 01 April 2013, the Local Council Tax Reduction Scheme replaced Council Tax Benefit.
 This is a reduction in the amount of Council Tax you have to pay and not a benefit payment.
-If you disagree with your Council Tax Reduction, you may initiate a challenge under section 16 of the Local Government Finance Act 1992 at any point after receiving confirmation of a Council Tax Reduction.
+If you disagree with your Council Tax Reduction (CTR), you may start a challenge under section 16 of the Local Government Finance Act 1992.
+This needs to be done at any point after receiving confirmation of CTR.

 Council Tax payers will be notified in writing of their reductions under the Council Tax Reduction Scheme.